dwjuston/tiger_qi/README.md

 ```

 2. Controls:
+- Select units by clicking
+- Move selected units with arrow keys
+- Press 'M' to toggle marching formation
-- Press 'O' to randomly paint a cell red
+- Press 'O' to paint cells
-- Press 'P' to randomly set a cell's text to a random number
+- Press 'P' to set cell text
 - Close the window to exit the game

-## Features
+## Development

-- 10x10 grid
-- Cell painting functionality
-- Text display in cells
+The project uses a modular architecture with clear separation of concerns:
+- Game state management
+- Unit behavior and movement
+- Collision detection and resolution
+- Grid and cell management
-- Random cell selection for painting and text setting
+- Rendering and display